MP3Martin/blazor-car-rental/docs/documentation.md

 ## Customers page

 This page is only for managing customers.
-You can also use this page to quickly se all the cars that are rented to a speicfic customer.
+You can also use this page to quickly se all the cars that are rented to a specific customer.

 ## Settings